 This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the on position unless the brake pedal is applied.
 If you cannot move the gearshift lever out of P (Park) when the ignition is on and the brake pedal applied, it is possible that a fuse has blown or the vehicle's brake lamps are not operating properly.
 Refer to Fuses and relays in the Roadside Emergencies chapter.

-If the fuse is not blown and the brakelamps are working properly, you will need to have your vehicle towed to an authorized dealer.
+If the fuse is not blown and the brakelamps are working properly, refer to your authorized dealer.

 WARNING: Do not drive your vehicle until you verify that the brakelamps are working.